chtrembl/azure-cloud/petstore/16-build-bicep-iac-template-configure-devops-pipeline-self-service-deployment-azure-infrastructure/README.md

 ```
 If the resource group does not exist, create it, then deploy the Bicep Template (Azure Cosmos DB)

-One you have your new pipeline saved you can head back to the Pipelines view and select your new Pipeline, as seen below:
+Once you have your new pipeline saved you can head back to the Pipelines view and select your new Pipeline, as seen below:

 ![](images/6.png)